By Stephen Bugno

 The biggest competition to Lonely Planet, Rough Guides came onto the travel scene in 1982.
 Also a guide for all budgets (but definitely puts an emphasis on the lower-budget end) RG has fewer titles than LP and has less of an emphasis on the logistics of travel, but overall more background information and are a great companion to traveling in all parts of the globe.
 The RG city titles, from Chicago to Cape Town, are especially good.
 Ideal user: budget, independent worldwide traveler or adventurous expat.

 A U.S. series, as opposed to the Australian L.P. and the British R.G., Moon are packed in the same way detailed practical travel information and substantial background research.
 Moon’s authors are more than travel experts—they are politically and culturally minded, informative, adventurous, and inspiring.
 They write their entire book, as opposed to many authors being contracted to write certain sections.
 Moon covers North and South America especially well; however, they are expanding into Europe and Asia.
-Ideal user: an independent traveler or foreigner living abroad in North, Central or South America.
+Ideal user: an independent traveler or foreigner living abroad in North, Central or South America, or Asia.

 America’s European travel guru offers guides to nearly all of Europe, with new titles stretching eastward every year (now including Istanbul).
 He will be the first to admit his books are not sufficient if you want to explore all parts of France.
 He recommends carrying an additional guidebook for that.
 What he does though, is gives you fantastic recommendations for all budgets for the particular destinations he finds most interesting.
 His books are impeccably accurate, updated every year, focusing on mom and pop establishments with more local color.
 His overall philosophy is that spending less money will keep you closer to the culture you traveled so far to experience.
 Ideal user: family or couple traveling to Europe with limited time and a keen interest in the culture.